 The ‘peers’ are those judging the social scientists’ work.
 If you’re a social scientist, your peers will decide if your work is scientifically rigorous and therefore valuable.

-- Lines 19-23 indicate that social scientists largely ignored dance.
+- The second sentence of paragraph 2 indicates that social scientists largely ignored dance.
 So the ‘peers’ wouldn’t have had an opinion on whether dance was interpreted correctly or incorrectly.

-- Lines 19-23 say that social scientists didn’t think that research on dance could be scientifically rigorous.
+- The second sentence of paragraph 2 says that social scientists didn’t think that research on dance could be scientifically rigorous.
 Therefore they would probably think that it’s difficult for social scientists to obtain reliable data, even if those social scientists were well versed in dance traditions.

 - CORRECT.
 This is why social scientists avoided studying dance.
 They feared that their peers would not think dance could be studied with scientific rigor.
-See lines 19-23.
+See the second sentence of paragraph 2.

-- Lines 26-27 explain why dance experts didn’t study dance ethnology.
+- Last two lines of paragraph 2 explain why dance experts didn’t study dance ethnology.
 It was because they weren’t trained in social science.
 It had nothing to do with being preoccupied.

 - It’s true that social scientists don’t think that dance can be studied with rigor.
-But lines 19-23 don’t say why rigor was impossible.
+But the second sentence of paragraph 2 don’t say why rigor was impossible.
 The passage doesn’t say anything about dance forms being too variable.

 Want a free Reading Comp lesson?